irdkwia/TLCFileExtractor/README.md

 - A script for extracting images from .ao/.rgb
 - A script for building .ao/.rgb from images
 - A script for extracting files from .rsc
+- A script for building .rsc files

 ## How to install it

 You need to have python 3.x installed (see https://www.python.org/downloads/)

-For the .ao/.rgb files extractor, you need to install the pillow package for python3 (see https://pillow.readthedocs.io/en/stable/installation.html)
+For the .ao/.rgb files extractor/builder, you need to install the pillow package for python3 (see https://pillow.readthedocs.io/en/stable/installation.html)

 Then, clone this repository

 ## How to use it